 For this test, you’ll need a matchstick.
 Start by dipping your match fully into your jar of honey.
 Next, you’ll try lighting your matchstick to see how quickly it’s able to light up.

 Matchsticks with impure honey will take longer to light.
 This is because the added moisture in impure honey’s formula makes it more challenging to produce a flame.
 Pure honey will instead light up immediately with no delay.

 If you need one last test to check the quality and purity of your honey, the bread test is a highly effective experiment.
 Simply spread a spoonful of honey onto a slice of bread and wait three minutes.
 Once three minutes have passed, you’ll check to see whether your bread is solid or wet.

 Pure honey will stick to the top of bread slices and turn solid after a few minutes.
 Impure honey is more likely to make the consistency of bread moist and wet.

 While the consistency will differ, both these syrups will be a delicious toast topping.

-We hope our guide on how to check the purity of your honey has helped your business feel more confident using 100 percent pure honey products.
+We hope our guide on how to test honey for purity has helped your business feel more confident using 100 percent pure honey products.
 Here at Honey Source, we supply companies with the best and purest bulk organic, raw, unfiltered honey available.
 Check out our website to learn more about our pure honey, raw honey, or other honey products.